LukSroczynski/Notes/README.md

 # How To Use Git
+Git useful tips:
+- Git it's a version control system and it works on your local PC

-List of useful commands:
+<B>List of useful commands:<B>

-git init
+git init <project>

-git status

-git clone RepositoryX

-git remote

-git remote -v

-commit -a -m " Message "
+Create an empty Git repository or reinitialize an existing one

+git add <file or .>